The best travel card for Kiwis right now is the Wise debit card.

 Banks in larger countries are faced with higher competition and are forced to give their customers bundles of perks, while in NZ the banks enjoy a nice oligopoly which leaves us at the mercy of a few big players.

 What that means is we never enjoy double and triple frequent flyer point deals, large signup bonuses, zero foreign transaction fees and ATM fee refunds.
-However, what we can do is arrange our money in a way that will keep our bank fees as low as possible.
+We don't have great travel credit cards or reward schemes.
+Very unlikely that you'll be getting free lounge passes or New Year bonus points.

 Note: This is a long post with a lot of numbers.
 If you don't care for the analysis and just want to know what cards/accounts to get, you can skip straight to the bottom.

 I wanted to withdraw 10,000 Philippine pesos, which is around $265 NZD.
-At the time of this withdrawal, the interbank exchange rate (the 'real' rate that banks use) was around 38:1, and I was given 38.34, so that’s actually really good (at a money exchanger, you’d lose 2-3% off that at least).
+At the time of this withdrawal, the interbank exchange rate (the 'real' rate that banks use) was around 38, and I was given 38.34.

 However, let's look at the fees here: